 Visit Naples for the museums and galleries

 Museums and culture lovers will enjoy Naples for its variety of museums, galleries and art.
 Here you’ll find the Teatro di San Carlo, the oldest opera house in Italy.
 The National Archaeological Museum, Naples’ leading museums, is home to many artifacts from the Greek and Roman Empire periods, including many antiques recovered from Pompeii and Herculaneum.

 The Museo di Capodimonte, once a Bourbon palace, is now a museum and art gallery.
-Here you’ll find paintings by many masters from the 13th to the 18th centuries, antique furniture and a collection of porcelain.
+Here you’ll find paintings by many masters from the 13th to the 18th centuries, antique furniture, and a porcelain collection.
 A great opportunity to see how the Bourbon kings used to live.

 Other museums include the Coral Jewellery Museum, the Museo d’Arte Contemporanea Donnaregina, Museo Filangieri, Museo di San Marino, Museobottega della Tarsilignea and Pinacoteca Girolamini, to name a few.